MS FITZ'S ADVENTURE'S WORKCAMPERS-LIFE valuable insights on camper safety checks

 2. Pre-Trip Safety Checks

-• Tire Health: Check the pressure and condition of both the tow vehicle and camper tires before every trip.
+Tire Health: Check the pressure and condition of both the tow vehicle and camper tires before every trip.
 Trailer tires often fail due to dry rot or being over five years old, even if the tread looks good.
+Regular RV maintenance tips include monitoring tire health closely.

 3. Safe Driving Techniques

-• Slow Down & Keep Distance: Most trailer tires are not rated for speeds over 65 mph.
-Increase your following distance to at least six seconds to account for significantly longer stopping distances.
+Slow Down & Keep Distance: Most trailer tires are not rated for speeds over 65 mph.
+Increase your following distance to at least six seconds to account for significantly longer stopping distances when towing a camper.

 4. Route Planning